 from the tiller yokes to the cockpit.
 The crew occupies a comfortable “park bench” style seat on the trampoline to windward of the outboard sled.

 The lee “pod” makes capsize very difficult.
 In four proas featuring a lee pod of similar proportions, Russell Brown has accumulated ocean crossings and 30 years of coastal sailing without managing anything more than a few knock-downs.
 Additionally, the outrigger contains up to 700 pounds of water ballast.
 The ballast tank is filled using very simple and reliable plumbing: a bucket through a deck plate.
 It’s emptied with a bilge bump.
-Sea trials of Madness revealed that water ballast will only be necessary when racing or showing off.
+Sea trials of Madness revealed that water ballast will be necessary only when racing or showing off.
 Otherwise, a reduction in sail keeps the boat flat.

 The mast is stepped on the windward edge of the cockpit, with all halyards right at hand.
 Winches and sheet cleats are located on the flange that stiffens the mast bulkhead.
 Because the mast is mounted 39” to windward of the main hull’s centerline, struts are required to sheet the mainsail.

-The jibs are mounted on continuous-line furlers.
+The jibs are mounted on furlers.
 In tacking, the current jib is rolled up, then doused completely to allow the boom to swing 180 degrees onto the new tack.
 Then the “new” jib is hoisted and unfurled.
 The mast may be rotated through about 90 degrees for best performance.

 Because of the mast location, there is no danger of losing the mast in an aback situation because it is supported by stays to the four corners of the boat.
 The very broad staying base allows a lighter mast, with spiraling gains in weight and complexity.